exom-dev/lirouter/README.md

 >Always use the `navigate` function instead of `href` when navigating through your page.
 >
 >If you navigate to the current path (_eg. from /about to /about_), the page will not re-render.
+If you want to override this behavior, use the `forceRedraw` option (see below).

 ```js
 navigate("/path/to/navigate");